-(a) MAP funds are provided, on an allocation basis each fiscal year, to eligible participants who operate improved marine facilities.
-The amount of MAP funds available in any fiscal year shall be onehalf of the biennial amount approved by the Board.
+(a) MAP funds are provided, on an allocation basis each fiscal year, to eligible participants who own or operate eligible facilities.
+The amount of MAP funds available in any fiscal year shall be one-half of the biennial amount approved by the Board.